What is Underwater Archaeology?

 Who Manages Florida's Underwater Archaeological Sites?

-Florida's Department of State, Office of Cultural and Historical Programs includes the Bureau of Archaeological Research which employs a State Underwater Archaeologist and several assistants.
+Florida's Department of State, Office of Cultural, Historical and Information Programs includes the Bureau of Archaeological Research which employs a State Underwater Archaeologist and several assistants.
 Personnel from this office routinely work with the public, the sport diving community, universities, colleges, and museums to examine and interpret underwater sites.
 Working with groups of volunteer divers, they have conducted surveys and excavations on both prehistoric and historic sites located offshore and in rivers and sinkholes - from submerged Native American middens (garbage dumps) and habitation sites to the remains of sunken steamboats and schooners.
 Since Florida has one of the longest continuous coastlines in the country, not to mention its river and cavern systems, the range of underwater archaeological sites is broad and covers thousands of years.
 Since the advent of scuba diving in the 1950s, many sites have been discovered by sport divers and amateur archaeologists; but there are hundreds more about which we know very little.

 The State Underwater Archaeologist and the Underwater Archaeology Team are employed to help you protect and learn more about Florida's underwater cultural resources.
 Staff are always available to answer questions, send out informational packets, and tell you how you can become more involved in helping them record and research your State's history.
 Please contact them at the following address: